ssb22/PrimerPooler/README.md

 (this example does not represent real primers).
 Degenerate bases are allowed using the normal letters, and both upper and lower case is allowed.
 Names of amplicons’ primers should end with F or R (for Forward and Reverse), and otherwise match.

 Optionally include tags to apply to all primers (also called _tailed primers_ or barcoding) using `>tagF` and `>tagR` (tags can also be changed part-way through the file).
 If you also have Taq probes or other primers that don’t themselves make amplicons, you can include these ending with other letters, e.g. `>toySet1-P`—any set of names differing in only the last letter will be kept in the same pool, but you must use F for forward and R or B for reverse (backward) if you also want to check primer-pairs for overlaps in the genome.
+If you want to re-use the same primer in two amplicons (for example, two amplicons that have the same forward primer but differing reverse primers, to be found on two different genomes), then you should input the shared primer _twice_, once for each amplicon, each time naming it after the corresponding amplicon (e.g. product1-F and product2-F)—the corresponding sets will then be kept in the same pool.

 You can also manually “fix” a primer-set to a predetermined pool number by using a primer name prefix: `>@2:myPrimer-F` fixes `myPrimer-F` to pool 2 (in which case Primer Pooler will allocate other primer-sets around these limitations); this can be useful when you don’t have a whole-genome file for overlap detection.